Harshal-Git/EffectiveJava/src/main/java/com/builderMethodObjCreation/readMe.txt

--> Telescoping constructors:
+-> Telescoping constructors - NutritionFacts1.java :

 Provide as many combinations as per number of class variables; including optional values.

 The telescoping constructor pattern works, but it is hard to write client code when there are many parameters, and harder still to read it.

--> JavaBeans approach:
+-> JavaBeans approach - NutritionFacts2.java :

 Provide default values to all members first and then use setter methods to set appropriate values and use getter method to read it.